Uniqueness for two dimensional incompressible ideal flow on singular domains: Introduction

 Assuming a sign condition on $\g_0$, we will prove a uniqueness theorem in exterior domains. \begin{theorem} Let $\OM:=\R^2\setminus \Cc$, where $\Cc$ is a compact, simply connected set, such that $\pd \OM$ has a finite number of corners with angles greater than $\pi/2$.
 Let $u_0$ verifying \eqref{typeinitialdata}.
 If $\curl u_0$ is non-positive and $\g_0\geq -\int \curl u_0$(respectively $\curl u_0$ non-negative and $\g_0 \leq -\int \curl u_0$), then there exists a unique global weak solution of the Euler equations on $\OM$, verifying

 \end{theorem}

 In particular, we will also prove that the velocity blows up near the obtuse corners: if $\pd \OM$ admits at $z_0$ a corner of angle $\a$, then the velocity behaves near $z_0$ like $\dfrac{1}{|x-z_0|^{1-\frac{\pi}{\a}}}$.
 We refind that in the case where $\mathcal{C}$ is a Jordan arc (see \cite{lac_euler}) the velocity blows up like the inverse of the square root of the distance near the end-points ($\a=2\pi$).
-Therefore, we manage to adapt the Yudovich proof for a velocity (and the gradient of the velocity) not bounded up to the boundary.
-The key here is to use the sign condition in Theorems \ref{main 1} and \ref{main 2} in order to prove that the vorticity never meets the boundary.